Uraku Tower Hawaii

 No analysis available

 Internet service appears to be included in the association fee.
-Seventeen of 20 current MLS listings show INTSER, which is strong building-level evidence and likely reflects a standard inclusion rather than agent copy-paste noise.
+Seventeen of 20 current MLS listings show INTSER, which is strong building-level evidence.
+The remarks do not mention internet directly, but nothing suggests this is an MLS copy-paste error.

 No analysis available

 Sewer is very likely included in the maintenance fee.
-Eighteen of 20 current MLS listings show SEWER in association_fee_includes, making this one of the most consistent inclusions across the building's data.
+Eighteen of 20 current listings show SEWER in association_fee_includes, making this one of the strongest signals in the dataset.
+There are no public remarks indicating a change or correction.

 Water appears to be included in the maintenance fee.
-The MLS data is highly consistent, with 18 of 20 current listings showing WATER, so this looks like a stable building-level inclusion.
+The MLS data is highly consistent, with 18 of 20 current listings showing WATER.
+No public remarks conflict with that pattern, so this looks like a stable building-level feature.

 No analysis available